Yuhribrp/Yuhribrp/README.md

 ### Hi there, i'm Yuhri !

 - 🔭 I’m currently studying on Le Wagon Bootcamp
-- 🌱 I’m currently working with Ruby on Rails
+- 🌱 I’m Ruby on Rails Full-Stack Developer
 - ❤️ I’m looking for to work as a Front End Dev
 - 🎨 I'm a very creative person
 - 🕹️ Technologies and Games Lover